sumedhapaliwal/LocalMultimodalRagChatbot/README.md

 - **🔗 Chainlit UI**
   Provides an elegant, real-time chat interface where users can interact directly with their PDF content.
 Minimal setup, maximum interactivity.

-- **🧠 DeepSeek Integration**
+- **🧠 Ollama Integration**
-  Utilizes DeepSeek's LLMs to generate intelligent responses.
+  Utilizes DeepSeek's LLMs using Ollama (locally) to generate intelligent responses.
 The model interprets context and extracts relevant information even from complex document structures.

 - **📊 Structured Data Handling**
   Goes beyond plain text!
 The system can accurately extract and reason about **tables, lists, and other structured elements** within PDFs—crucial for reports, scientific papers, and financial documents.